top of page

 (c) Andrej Grilc-00139.jpg

-Jakovcic began her studies with Wendy Warner and earned her Bachelor’s degree at the New England Conservatory under Laurence Lesser, where she was mentored by members of the Cleveland and Juilliard Quartets.
-As a chamber musician she won top prizes at the Plowman and Fischoff International Chamber Music Competitions, and was a String Quartet Fellow at the Bowdoin International Summer Festival and the Juilliard String Quartet Seminar.
+During her bachelor’s studies with Laurence Lesser at the New England Conservatory in Boston, she was mentored by members of the Cleveland and Juilliard Quartets.
+With her string quartet, she received top prizes at the Plowman and Fischoff International Chamber Music Competitions.

 bottom of page